ishimto/argocd/weatherapp/README.md

 ## Additional Notes

-- Ensure all sensitive files (secrets, API keys) are excluded from version control.
+- Ensure all sensitive files (secrets, API keys) are excluded from version control (e.g .gitignore).
 - For troubleshooting, check ArgoCD and Argo Rollouts documentation.

 ---